1

 The 2018 Farm Bill added language to State Agricultural Mediation Programs, to include Family Farm Transitions to the “Issues Covered By State Mediation Programs” section.
 Family Farm Transition is a succession plan that outlines the steps needed to transition ownership of a family farm to the next generation.
 This includes estate planning, tax issues, and real property ownership.

-Decisions about the long term future of a family farm can be financially and emotionally challenging.
+Decisions about the long-term future of a family farm can be financially and emotionally challenging.
 A neutral mediator can help farm families clarify changing roles and responsibilities, agree on financial terms, and navigate difficult conversations that often are part of family farm transitions.

-Benefits of the Family Farm Transition plan:
+Benefits of the Family Farm Transition Plan:

 • Support the next generation of farmers and ranchers.